 In the journal Obstetrics & Gynecology, researchers of mailing at-home, HPV self-collection kits to 193 low-income women in North Carolina who were overdue for screening according to national guidelines.
 They reported this screening approach detected high-risk HPV in all of the cases of women who were found to have high-grade, abnormal cervical precancerous growths, showing that self-collection at home for HPV may be a viable method to identify women at high-risk for cervical cancer.

-“This is a demonstration that mailing self-collection kits and returning them to test for high-risk HPV infection has big potential to increase screening access among under-screened women, and to do that successfully,” said UNC Lineberger’s Jennifer S. Smith, PhD, the study’s senior author, and a professor in the UNC Gillings School of Global Public Health.
+“This is a demonstration that mailing self-collection kits and returning them to test for high-risk HPV infection has big potential to increase screening access among under-screened women, and to do that successfully,” said UNC Lineberger’s Jennifer S. Smith, PhD, MPH, the study’s senior author, and a professor in the UNC Gillings School of Global Public Health.

 Although cervical cancer is preventable through early detection and treatment, the American Cancer Society estimates that more than 4,100 women will die from cervical cancer in the United States this year.
 Nearly 20 percent of women in the United States who are eligible for cervical cancer screening report they haven’t been tested for cervical cancer within the recommended time interval, national surveys have shown.